The Earthen Gate

 The 1996 novel from one of China's most popular writers, available in English for the first time.

-Currently out of stock – to be reprinted later in 2019.
+Currently out of stock – to be reissued in 2021 with new cover.

 ‘From that moment onwards, the dog and I both found ourselves incapable of ever cherishing a sense of belonging.’